Winter 2014 - January to April 2014 - Updated 2014-04-18 00:50 EDT

 $ sum ntpd_before.txt

-in your sysadmin base directory (about 25 lines, 266 words).
+rc3d_before.txt in your sysadmin base directory (about 25 lines,

-.
-In this and the following tasks, your grep
+and the following tasks, your grep for ntpd should result in

-file, and put the output (one line) into rc3d_ntpd_before.txt
+and put the output (one line) into rc3d_ntpd_before.txt in your

 $ wc -lw rc3d_ntpd_before.txt